Professor Richard Sandell

 My research, frequently carried out in collaboration with museums, focuses on the potential for museums to support social justice and equality.
-I am investigating the social agency of museums and, in particular, their potential to tackle prejudice and engage audiences in debates pertaining to contemporary human rights.
+I am especially interested in the emergence, over the past two decades, of an 'activist museum practice' (Sandell and Dodd 2010) and in exploring the social agency of museums and, in particular, their potential to tackle prejudice and engage audiences in debates pertaining to contemporary human rights.
 Current projects are exploring museums’ increasing engagement with sexuality, gender identity and LGBTQ history and culture and developing new, progressive narratives of disability within museums.
 For more information, see Research Interests below.

 With colleagues within and beyond the School I am also working on initiatives to support current students, recent graduates and alumni in developing their careers and fostering innovative practice within the sector.
 In 2013 I was elected to the Board of the Museums Association.

 I joined the School as a lecturer in 1997, having worked in a range of museums, arts and heritage organisations and became Deputy Head in 2002.
 I was Head of Museum Studies from 2007 – January 2013.

 In 2004 I was awarded a Fellowship in Museum Practice from the Smithsonian Institution and spent a total for 4 months in the States undertaking research into the role of museums in countering prejudice.
 This research was later published in book form as Museums, Prejudice and the Reframing of Difference, by Routledge in 2007.